gyrevik/weather/README.md

 ## Things to do and think about

+Only supporting fuzzy search by city with optional country.
+That should be expanded with additional API calls.
 More test coverage.
 Nicer styling.
 Find an appropriate styling library like Bootstrap or Material UI.
 I did not use either of those here because I don't like the way they handle tables.
 They don't appear to have one that collapses into a card view.
 Creating such a table using Bootstrap or Material UI is something to consider.